 When partners separate, there are many issues that must be resolved.
 For example, parenting time and decision-making, child and spousal support, and property division are all things that need to be decided on.
 There are two ways separating couples can resolve these issues; the parties can come to an agreement, or they can ask the court to decide.

-Exclusively in Prince Albert (effective January 1, 2020) and Regina (effective March 1, 2021) until further notice – most family law matters that come to family court will be required to attempt a family dispute resolution process before they will be able to continue with any further court proceedings.
-People can apply for an exemption if there has been interpersonal violence, a parent has abducted a child from the other parent, or there is some other urgency.
+In all Saskatchewan court jurisdictions (effective July 1, 2022), family law matters that come to family court will be required to attempt a family dispute resolution process by the close of pleadings before they may continue with any further court proceedings.
+People can apply with the court for an exemption if there has been interpersonal violence, a parent has abducted a child from the other parent, or there is some other urgency.

 There are a number of early family dispute resolution process options that are available; a short description of the options is listed below.
 You can find more detailed information on each one by visiting the relevant page.